ORIGINS 1: RELEVANCY

 Classical Student: "Yes, a style that is Classically-Authentic, Real and Genuine, Traditional-yet Modern, Uniformed and vertically structured.
 What style do you teach SIfu-Master-Guru-Sensei?”

 Me: First up, the name is Paul.
-Second, although I have learnt different styles over the years, If I have to come down on one or the other, I woud say I’m drawn to the softness and and non-knee dislocating stances of the Cheng Man-Ching style.
+Second, although I have learnt different styles over the years, If I have to come down on one or the other, I would say I’m drawn to the softness and and non-knee dislocating stances of the Cheng Man-Ching style.
+Much as the poor guy is poo-poohed these days, he offered something substantial to westerners, less esoteric, less anatomically questionable.

 Classical Student:“But, that's not real Tai Chi,(turns and spits on floor), that's a poor westerners version of the real thing taught by a Chinese immigrant to New Yorkers.
 That’s tantamount to...
 Bean Curd Boxing!